 Water is the most important thing to consider when looking after your table saw.
 Ensure that no water circulates inside the internal machinery, which will cause corrosion and lead to significant issues.

-As for cleaning, a thorough clean once every few weeks should be more than enough; make sure not to overdo it with chemicals as these can remove protective film layers.
+As for cleaning, a thorough clean once every few weeks should be more than enough; make sure not to overdo it with chemicals, as these can remove protective film layers.

 How do I change a table saw blade?

 You may be surprised to know that changing your blade is one of the most basic yet frustratingly difficult tasks in woodworking.
 The good news?
 It’s easy once you get going!
-Follow these steps below:
+Follow the steps below: